HHS-EVGP/2025-Season/README.md

-# EV Data Collection and Visualization System
+# EV Data Collection and Visualization System (EVDCVS)

 This project is a data collection and visualization system for an Electric Vehicle (EV) using a Raspberry Pi with an RFM9x LoRa radio.
 The system collects data, stores it in CSV files, and visualizes it through a web interface.